New to Our Practice?

 WHAT IS YOUR CANCELLATION POLICY?

-If you need to cancel or reschedule an appointment please do so within 24 hours of your scheduled appointment.
-Our office will give you a courtesy call the day before your appointment.
+If you need to cancel or reschedule an appointment please do so 24 hours prior to your scheduled appointment.
 Any cancellations after this time will result in a $45 office fee.
-It is important for us to have the maximum amount of time to finalize our schedule to help us provide continuous care to all of our valued patients.
+It is important for us to have the maximum amount of time to finalize our schedule to help us provide immediate care to all of our valued patients.
+We highly recommend for you to confirm your appointment through the patient portal to receive automatic reminders.

 WHAT IF I NEED HELP AFTER HOURS?